liquidev/liquidev.github.io/_posts/2022-04-28-c++-iterators-explained.md

 And that's all there really is to the basics of iterators.
 They're nothing complicated, in fact they're just a bunch of overloaded operators.

-Personally, coming from Rust, I had trouble understanding them, because I expected that _an iterator_ does all the iteration in a range-based `for`.
+Personally, coming from Rust, I had trouble understanding them, because I expected that the iterator does *all* the iteration in a range-based `for`.
 But in C++, it's different: iterators and iterables always come in pairs.

 Of course I'm skipping over all the other parts of the iterator hierarchy, simply because it's